 Nicholas Bixler provides strategic counsel for a wide range of civil litigation cases.
 He primarily advises clients on insurance-related matters, including those involving admiralty and maritime law.
-In addition, Nick represents insurance carriers in issues of coverage and assists carriers with rendering coverage determinations.
+Nick also works with companies and insurance carriers operating within the cannabis industry on matters of insurance and risk associated with regulatory compliance.

 Nick's litigation background has provided him with invaluable experience in court and in mediation.
 Committed to ensuring his clients are informed throughout the process, Nick is involved in all phases of litigation, from the onset of the claim to its resolution.